 Getting Started with Phaser 3

 Want to start using Phaser 3 today?
-Then please try out our Alpha build!
+Then please try out the most recent official release!
 We've put together a Getting Started Guide for you.

 Want to help work on the Phaser 3 source code?
 Then the Contributors Guide is for you.
 It isn't a tutorial on how to use Phaser 3 to make games (those will come later), but it will take you through the process of setting up your dev environment, running the Examples and learning how its all structured.